 Skills that a political science major helps you to develop are applicable to many different jobs.
 The study of political science develops not only reasoning and analytical skills, but also communication, planning and development, research, and group skills.
 Furthermore, Bradley University political science majors acquire skills in data analysis and computer usage.
 Thus, the study of political science prepares a student to pursue many different careers.
 Some of the many professions open to political science majors include the above.

 The following highlights some of the frequently chosen careers for which political science has been most useful.
-In addition, you can browse some of the career web links gathered by the American Political Science Association.

 Law has been a very popular choice of political science majors.
 While political science is not required for admission to law school, almost all Bradley political science majors who apply to law school are admitted.
 For decades, Bradley political science majors have enrolled and graduated from a wide variety of law schools.
 Thus, law schools across the country are familiar with the capabilities of Bradley University graduates.
 The careers paths after law school have been extremely varied with some entering other professions, but most find positions within the legal profession.
 The latter include private practice, serving as legal counsel of private organizations or public agencies, and service on the bench.
 For example, currently four Bradley political science graduates are either circuit or supreme court justices in the state of Illinois.